All Episodes

 Who windsurfs?

-Here's John Kerry flip-flopping and changing direction as often as the wind does on his windsurf uh board.
+Here's John Kerry flip-flopping and changing direction as often as the wind does on his windsurf board.

-It's too much can go wrong when you're on vacation.
+There's too much can go wrong when you're on vacation.

 Slip up, you do stupid things and so forth.